L’s GA : Lincoln’s Gettysburg Address

-Create your own response to Salvatore Martirano’s 1967 anti-war classic.
+Create your own response to Lincoln’s Gettysburg Address and Salvatore Martirano’s L’s GA.

 concept by Sal Martirano, film by Ron Nameth, gas-masked politico by Michael Holloway